hhzzxx957/resume_parser_python/README.md

             ],
  'total_experience': 14.42}
  ```
+# Try here
+Upload your pdf/docx resume on https://jasonhe.pythonanywhere.com to view the result.

 # Ranking by education
 User can rank multiple resume by education in resume folder.
 Using rank_by_edu.py.
 Rank is based on the ranking of the best universities of the world made by The Times Higher Education for 2020. https://www.timeshighereducation.com/world-university-rankings/2020/world-ranking#!/page/0/length/-1/sort_by/rank/sort_order/asc/cols/scores